|Anatomy, Physiology and

 Thus, the greater the amount of macular pigment there is, the less the risk is for developing macular degeneration.
 Lutein and zeaxanthin are found particularly in yellow fruits and in green leafy vegetables (especially xanthophyll-rich vegetables such as spinach, kale, collard greens, and broccoli), in eggs, and as nutritional supplements.
 ARMD vitamins may reduce the likelihood of progression of intermediate and advanced degrees of macular degeneration.

 It is suspected that VEGF (vascular endothelial growth factor) stimulates the development and progression of neovascular ARMD.
-Lucentis and Avastin, both injected medications, may halt or stop the progression of ARMD and seem to be promising treatments for ARMD.
+Lucentis or Avastin, both injected medications, may halt or stop the progression of ARMD.